hardmanko/ofxCX/README.md

 is a very good language for anything requiring a high degree of timing precision, such as psychology experiments.
 OpenFrameworks and CX are both free and open source.
 See [this page](http://kylehardman.com/StaticPages/CX/Index.gfmd) for a summary of the features of CX.

-The documentation for CX can be found in the `docs` subfolder and in the code files.
-A fairly up-to-date pdf version of the documentation is contained in `docs/CX_Manual.pdf`
+A pdf version of the documentation is included with each release in the `CX_Manual.pdf` file in the `docs` subfolder.
-(or try [this link](https://github.com/hardmanko/ofxCX/releases/download/v0.2.0/CX_Manual.pdf) if you don't want to download the whole repo).
+You can also access the pdf [here](https://github.com/hardmanko/ofxCX/releases/download/v0.2.1/CX_Manual.pdf).
+An online version of the documentation can be found [here](http://kylehardman.com/Content/StaticPages/CX/doxygen/index.html).
 You can generate other formats of the documentation by using Doxygen with the Doxyfile in the `docs` subfolder.

 License